Vanille-N/meander.typ/ROADMAP.md

 - [ ] automatically order obstacles before containers, except if there are labels
 - [ ] optimize the rectangles in ascii (need fewer of them for performance)
   - [ ] rotate + flip ascii map
-- [X] new overflow option: repeat
 - [ ] template("name") to include parts of a previously defined layout
 - [ ] validate compatibility between placement and overflow
 - [ ] use fewer `box`es, more `block`s
-- [X] breaking: container dimensions resolve relative to true size
+- [ ] provide full-size and free-size to query

 ## Threading
 - [ ] handle paragraph breaks